velia-vito/Cyberpunk-2080/README.md

-# Tales from 2080: Soul of a Weapon
+# Tales from the Reclamation: Ghost in the Machine

-## Welcome to 2080
+## Welcome to the Reclamation

 > "In the 2020s, chrome enhanced our bodily capabilities and made up for our handicaps.
 In the Time
 > Of The Red, Chrome extended our capabilities into the superhuman.
 And in 2077, V showed us that